powerslider/ultimate-gopher/00-baby-gopher/04-slices/01-basics.md

 cap: 8
 ```

-- The `len` built-in function outputs how many elements the slice actually has.
-- The `cap` built-in function outputs the capacity of the slice, or how many elements it can have.
 - In the next example we are going to visualize exactly how a slice resizes itself when in has reached its maximum
   capacity.
 - Given a slice that contains 4 elements (`A`, `B`, `C`, `D`) that has reached its max capacity: